rigelriva/Binary-Search-and-Bubble-Sort-SDD/README.md

 The UI at the moment isn't great nor is the window when you click run but this project aims to show the overall function of Binary Search and Bubble Sort.

 ### Any errors when running:
-If it doesn't work after pressing run, press the '>' next to the run button and use "Python Debugger: Debug Python File" (Extension is needed)
+If it doesn't work after pressing run, press the '>' next to the run button and use "Python Debugger: Debug Python File" (Python Debugger extension is needed).